 When we asked motoring expert Bob Flavin for car maintenance tips, he specified cleaning wiper blades and replacing them when needed.
 Given that they’re in direct contact with your windscreen, failure to do so is often a precursor to windscreen damage.

-Pouring boiling water to melt the morning frost is just asking for the types of stress cracks that are caused by radical temperature change.
+Pouring boiling water to melt the morning frost is just asking for the types of stress cracks that are caused by sudden changes in temperature.
 Along similar lines, scraping ice off with an unsuitable device is another entirely avoidable risk.
+Instead of boiling water, why not opt for a de-icer and scraper?
 It’s important to note that winter conditions are a hazard in themselves, and any chips or cracks are more likely to be exacerbated during colder months.